Kong/docs.konghq.com/app/_src/gateway/upgrade/dual-cluster.md

 purpose: Learn how to perform a dual-cluster upgrade for Kong Gateway
 ---

 The dual-cluster upgrade strategy is a {{site.base_gateway}} upgrade option used primarily for traditional mode deployments and for control planes in hybrid mode.

 With a dual-cluster upgrade, you deploy a new cluster of version Y alongside the current version X, so that two clusters serve requests concurrently during the upgrade process.
+As you add nodes, you will gradually adjust the traffic ratio between the two clusters to switch traffic over from the old cluster to the new one.

 ![Dual-cluster upgrade workflow](/assets/images/products/gateway/upgrade/dual-cluster-upgrade.png)
 > _Figure 1: Dual-cluster upgrade workflow_